“Jeff Koons: A Retrospective”

 Still, however implausible, Koons’s spiritual claim for his work points to a preoccupation he shares with Andy Warhol: framing pop culture as a kind of faith.
-The difference is that Andy was a devout Catholic, channeling a reverence for iconography through Hollywood and Madison Avenue.
-Koons, like Dale Carnegie, seizes upon the proposition that anything can be made better by reinventing your past or forgetting it altogether.
+But while Andy was a devout Catholic, channeling a reverence for iconography through Hollywood and Madison Avenue, Koons, like Dale Carnegie is an evangelist of reinvention, proselytizing that anything can be made better by remaking your past or eliding it altogether.

 Koons’s treatment of childhood as a fetish, and his compulsion for maintaining everything he makes in a perpetually pristine state, are the writ of this gospel: a vision of renewal as a form of arrested development bounded by the hermetical seal and the pneumatic plastic shell transformed into radiant metal.
 But this state of grace confuses solipsism for salvation and also roils with unspoken resentments, disturbing obsessions and fears of chaos.